stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 14 (P3L1) - KWIC Exercise.md

 There are a variety of different architectural styles that can be used to solve a design problem.
 A given style will have advantages and disadvantages depending on the particular requirements changes it must deal with.

+## Section Quizzes

+### Shared Data Approach Quiz

+_Each approach to solving the KWIC problem has advantages and disadvantages .
+For the following statements choose whether they are advantages or disadvantages of the shared data approach._

+- Data Access Complexity: advantage
+- Data Access Speed: advantage
+- Resilience to Change: disadvantage